Core Concepts Primer

 - ULDA uses WebSockets (via

-) for real-time synchronization between clients and the server. - Methods like
+socket.io-client) for real-time synchronization between clients and the server. - Methods like

-allow you to listen for updates or deletions, ensuring immediate data consistency. - Example: Setting up a listener to log content file updates in real time.
+connectToUpdateContentFileallow you to listen for updates or deletions, ensuring immediate data consistency. - Example: Setting up a listener to log content file updates in real time.

 - ULDA uses WebSockets (via